 AARP Eye Center

-The Department of Veterans Affairs (VA) has announced that it will begin accepting applications for its first new life insurance program in over 50 years beginning Jan.
+The Department of Veterans Affairs (VA) began accepting applications for its first new life insurance program in over 50 years on Jan.
 1. The plan, VALife, is expected to extend eligibility to millions of veterans.

 The policy will provide up to $40,000 in life insurance coverage for any veteran 80 or younger.
 No medical underwriting is required, and veterans of any disability rating will be accepted.